 participate in SNAP E&T activities for an average of 30 hours per week; and

 accept bona fide offers of suitable employment.

+ABAWDs aged 60–64 must work at least 20 hours per week or participate in employment and training activities, as specified in 7 USC §2015(o)(1)(A)–(C).

 A-104: Appeals of SNAP E&T Activities and Support Services Decisions